 To configure the service account with the minimal necessary roles and

-permissions for GKE, run the following commands.
+permissions for your GKE node to function, run the following

 $PROJECT is your

 export PROJECT=`gcloud config get-value project` gcloud projects add-iam-policy-binding $PROJECT \ --member serviceAccount:$NODE_SA_EMAIL \ --role roles/monitoring.metricWriter gcloud projects add-iam-policy-binding $PROJECT \ --member serviceAccount:$NODE_SA_EMAIL \ --role roles/monitoring.viewer gcloud projects add-iam-policy-binding $PROJECT \ --member serviceAccount:$NODE_SA_EMAIL \ --role roles/logging.logWriter

 To grant the service account the Compute Engine Admin role, run the following command: